What Is Private Banking?

 Private Banking vs. Wealth Management

 • Definition: Private banking refers to a premium banking service that offers customized products and services to high-net-worth individuals.
-On the other hand, wealth management encompasses a broader array of financial planning services, aimed at helping clients grow and secure their wealth over the long term.
+On the other hand, wealth management encompasses a broader array of financial planning services, aimed at helping private banking clients grow and secure their wealth over the long term.

 • Services: Private bankers usually offer a concierge banking experience, investment management, and wealth planning.
 However, wealth management services cover a wider array of services, such as estate planning, tax services, insurance management and financial planning.